Home » 10 Facts About Expunging Your Record in Rhode Island

 Feb, 28 2019 - By: S. Joshua Macktaz, Esq.

 If you have a conviction on your record, it may be in your best interest to have your record expunged.
 People with convictions on their record will face challenges when applying for anything that involves a criminal background check.
 Many individuals convicted of crimes are entirely unaware of the expungement process or the fact that expunging your record in Rhode Island is even a possibility.
 That’s why we’ve composed this list of facts explaining the process, guidelines, and benefits of expunging your record in Rhode Island.

-Expungement is the process of sealing the criminal record offirst-time offenders.
-This means that the legal record of your arrest is “erased” and it will no longer be visible to those conducting background checks.
+Expungement is the process of sealing the criminal record of first-time offenders.
+(See Restoration of Rights, Pardon, Expungement & Sealing) This means that the legal record of your arrest is “erased” and it will no longer be visible to those conducting background checks.
 However, your record may still be visible to government agencies, such as FBI or Immigration Departments.

 If you have a non-violent misdemeanor conviction, you must wait five years before you can begin expunging your record in Rhode Island.
 This is only after successful completion of your sentence and probation.
 If some aspect of your punishment or penalty was not completed, such as unpaid fines, you’ll need to address that before you can begin the expungement process.